6 Min Read | February 14, 2020

 If you’re a saver or investor concerned about the possibility of rising inflation, there are options to help you avoid the erosion high inflation can cause.
 These include:

-- Inflation-indexed savings bonds: The U.S. Treasury offers certain savings bonds—Series I—that earn a variable interest rate tied to inflation.
-Series I bond interest rates have a fixed component that is the same for the life of the bond, plus a variable component that rises and falls depending on the inflation rate, and is updated twice a year.4
+• Inflation-indexed savings bonds: The U.S. Treasury offers certain savings bonds—Series I—that earn a variable interest rate tied to inflation.
+Series I bond interest rates have a fixed component that is the same for the life of the bond, plus a variable component that rises and falls depending on the inflation rate, and is updated twice a year.12

-- High-yield savings accounts: Though technically not indexed to inflation, high-yield savings accounts generally offer variable rates that rise and fall in relation to the overall interest rate environment.
-For several years now, they have been offering rates right around the U.S. target inflation rate of 2%.
+• High-yield savings accounts: Though technically not indexed to inflation, high-yield savings accounts generally offer variable rates that rise and fall in relation to the overall interest rate environment.

 The Takeaway